 Monitoring for the TMDLs are performed under compliance monitoring plans approved by the L.A.
 Regional Board's Executive Officer, and the Permit does not include any monitoring or reporting for TMDLs beyond the adopted TMDL requirements.
-These approved plans detail the monitoring effort involved, including how and when the results are to be reported to the Regional Board, and do not incorporate the Program's Stormwater Monitoring Program.
+These approved plans detail the monitoring effort involved, including how and when the results are to be reported to the Regional Board, and do not incorporate the Program's SMP.

 TMDL monitoring requires significant coordination among multiple Responsible Parties, many of which do not operate MS4s.
-The District as Principal Permittee does not collect monitoring data for any TMDLs, but as an appropriate Responsible Party participates in the multi-stakeholder groups focusing on implementing TMDL requirements.
+The Principal Permittee does not collect monitoring data for any TMDLs, but as an appropriate Responsible Party participates in the multi-stakeholder groups focusing on implementing TMDL requirements.
 Many of the Permittees operate under separate implementing legal instruments for common sharing of monitoring and reporting costs and collection of data and studies.
 Currently effective multi-stakeholder Memoranda of Agreements (MOAs) are listed in Table 2-1.
 In these cases, the TMDL monitoring programs are designed to meet the requirements of all of the Responsible Parties participating in the TMDL monitoring program.
-As such, monitoring data that is gathered by the TMDL monitoring programs are reviewed, evaluated, and owned by the TMDL monitoring programs.
-The data cannot be officially used by individual Permittees or the District for reporting or public release until the final reports have been submitted to the Regional Board.
+As such, monitoring data that is gathered by the TMDL monitoring programs are reviewed, evaluated, and owned by the